Registration has now closed

 Registration fee

-Internal Imperial College London participants: £120
+Internal Imperial College (staff/PhD students) and UK DRI participants: £120

-External participants (academic): £200
+External Participants (academic): £200

-External participants (non-academic): £500
+External Participants (non-academic): £500

-Applications are now open and will close
+Applications are now closed

 Course Organisers